Good reasons to study event management

 But what about points 4 and 5?
 Yep, we can tackle those too.
 At CoEM, we educate our event management students in ways that give them the best chance of employment after their course.
 After all, isn’t a job outcome the reason most people are studying??
-For example, 100% of CoEM students work on real events via our Industry Engagement Program, Event Jobs Online and in collaboration with our long list of industry partners.
+For example, the majority of CoEM students work on real events via our Industry Engagement Program, Event Jobs Online and in collaboration with our long list of industry partners.
 It’s a successful recipe that we witness on a regular basis and can be seen here by student feedback:

 “I’m so happy that I finalised my diploma 2 weeks ago.
 It was such an amazing experience studying at the college.
 I feel very proud professionally, I just got a position as event coordinator at and I can’t be more grateful to the college and my teachers for being so supportive.”
 Giovanna

 “Wow, what a year it’s been!
 The internship led to casual employment as Event Coordinator and I just signed a full time contract this week in a newly created position; Events and Project Officer.
 Happy days!
 Career change complete.”
 Jo